How to get your article under consideration

 All authors and co-authors are required to disclose any potential conflict(s) of interest when submitting an article (e.g. employment, consulting fees, research contracts, stock ownership, patent licences, honoraria, advisory affiliations, etc).
 This information has to be included in an acknowledgments section at the end of the manuscript (before the references section).
 All sources of financial support for the project must also be disclosed in the acknowledgments section.
 The name of the funding agency and the grant number should be given, for example: This work was funded by the Fonds zur Förderung der wissenschaftlichen Forschung (FWF), grant no. 123456789.

 Here the relevant references to previous work, related to your article has to be stated in the form: A. Einstein, and J. Doe, “A guide for writing for the JTSP”, J. of Technol. and Space Plasmas, vol. 0, no. 1, 2018.
-The number of references is limited with 25 and, thus, the most relevant and/or recent publications have should be taken into account.
+The number of references is limited with 30 for a regular article and with 120 for a review paper.
+Thus, only the most relevant and/or recent publications should be taken into account.

 Suitable figures, like diagrams and photographs, greatly enhance an article.
 Figures that are clear and of the best possible quality and resolution (300 dpi minimum) should be used.